jodabike/jodabike.github.io/about/faq.md

 </figure>

 &#9654; How much money did you spend?
-- All in all, around 3000 &euro; per person (including flights).
+- All in all, around 3000&#8239;&euro; per person (including flights).
 More details are found on our [Expenses](/resources/expenses.html) page.

 &#9654; How do you pay for your travel?
 - We worked while studying and tried to spend as less as possible: Instead of buying high-end bicycles, we decided to ride used and robust mountain bikes.

 &#9654; How much did your bikes cost?
-- The black cube (Jo's bike) is actually David's mountainbike and was bought almost 10 years ago for around 700-800 &euro;.
-We bought the blue cube bike (David's bike) for more or less 200 &euro; used.
+- The black cube (Jo's bike) is actually David's mountainbike and was bought almost 10 years ago for around 700-800&#8239;&euro;.
+We bought the blue cube bike (David's bike) for more or less 200&#8239;&euro; used.

 ***